 What is phishing?

-Phishing describes the process of obtaining sensitive data by deceiving the communication partner.
+Phishing refers to the process of obtaining sensitive data through deception.
 A wide variety of media are used for this purpose, but in most cases a phishing attack is carried out by e-mail.
-The target person is given the impression of being forced to act by fictitious circumstances, such as a request to change a password due to suspicious activities.
+The target person is given the impression of being forced to act due to fictitious circumstances, such as a request to change a password as a result of suspicious activities.
 This false sense of urgency causes the target to be careless and become inattentive, resulting in the deception attempt going undetected and sensitive data flowing to the attacker

-It is important to understand that phishing targets the human element in technology and thus protection against such attacks can only be supported - not prevented - by technical measures such as spam filters.
+It is important to understand that phishing targets the human element in technology and that the risk of such attacks can thus only be reduced - but not prevented - by technical means such as spam filters.

 We help you to identify possible risks within your company in time and to ensure that your employees and your data remain safe by means of realistic phishing simulations and targeted awareness training.